ropensci/rcites/README.md

 ### Prefix information

-The package functions have three different prexifes:
+The package functions have three different prefixes:

 - `set_` for `set_token()` to initially set the API token
 - `spp_` for the key features
 - `rcites_` for helper functions that are called within the key features